pydanny/daniel-blog-fasthtml/posts/2024/2024-06-london-hackathon-on-july-1-and-2.md

 og_url: https://daniel.feldroy.com/posts/2024-06-london-hackathon-on-july-1-and-2
 ---

-_On the 1st and 2nd of July is the first-ever [London Tech Zero Hackathon](https://octopus.typeform.com/hackTZ-interest), supported by Kraken Tech._

 Taking place in the [Vinyl Factory in Soho](https://thevinylfactory.com/venue/), for two days developers, designers, and others will hack out MVPs of solutions to resolve real-life sustainability and climate problems.
 APIs and guidance will be provided, and contestants can build out software or hardware solutions.
 Individuals are welcome to attend and companies are invited to send teams.
 There will be prizes besides bragging rights - including a £20k mini grant to develop the winning idea.

 _I'll be there to help!
 As an employee of the hosts, I can't build your projects for you but I can provide assistance. :-)_